Hi, what do you want to do?

 Fishing

 Students discuss various aspects of the importance of fish.
-In this fishing activity, students understand why fish keep us healthier.
+In this fishing lesson, students understand why fish keep us healthier.
 Students sort sea animals by their characteristics, play "who am I?", discuss various types...

 Curated OER